Rice cookers are a game-changer for those seeking perfectly cooked grains.

 - Cool-lift handles and high-quality ceramic inner

-The Sakura cooks fluffy, fragrant rice for any occasion, thanks to its intelligent cooking functions.
+Thanks to its intelligent cooking functions, the Sakura cooks fluffy, fragrant rice for any occasion.
 The machine cycles through each stage flawlessly, from preheating to steaming.
 You’ll get perfect granules at every meal.

-The Zojirushi wins the Best Rice Cooker for Congee award.
+The Zojirushi wins our award for Best Rice Cooker for Congee award.
 It’s simple to use and ideal for small families.
-Our inner technology freak would like it to have more features, but simplicity can be a valuable feature as well—not everyone wants a rice device that can bake or make yoghurt.
+Our inner technology freak would like it to have more features, but simplicity can also be valuable—not everyone wants a rice device that can bake or make yoghurt.

 - Heats evenly through the side, bottom, and lid heaters